 New York City: Manhattan Midtown

-Luckily the breakfast lounge wasn't that crowded today.
-So the food wasn't better, but much more pleasant!
+The breakfast lounge wasn't too crowded today, thankfully.
+So the food wasn't necessarily better, but it was much more pleasant!

 High Line